Posted August 2025

 Payroll employment

-• The largest over the year increases were in private education and health services (400 jobs), mining, logging, and construction (200 jobs) and manufacturing (200 jobs).
+The largest increase over the year was in private education and health services (up 300 jobs), followed by mining, logging and construction (up 200 jobs) and government (up 200 jobs).

 Nonfarm employment estimates, not seasonally adjusted, Cowlitz County